 "Nov.
-23, 1915 .- Destroy by secret means the Armenians of the Eastern Provinces who pass into your hands there. " Minister of the Interior.
+23, 1915.-Destroy by secret means the Armenians of the Eastern Provinces who pass into your hands there.

 "Jan.
 4, 1916.-It is decreed that all Armenians coming from the north shall be sent straight to their place of deportation, without passing through any town or village on the way.